xebialabs-community/xld-ssis-plugin/README.md

 	*The environment is referenced to the project

 When the ISProject is destroyed the catalog is removed if it is not shared.
 Otherwise only project & environments are removed.
 If the folderName is empty after project & environment removal it is also removed.

+A database package is bundled in a single dacpac file.
+The plugin copies the provided dacpac file (the artefact) to the container's server.
+Where it is deployed using powershell.
+Requires powershell v3, which is checked by the script.
+It also requires a trusted connection, so native winrm (available when XL Deploys runs on windows machine) or a winrs proxy with credential delegation is needed.